PolarGeospatialCenter/setsm_postprocessing_python/README.md

                               [--stripid STRIPID]
                               src res

-Filters scene dems in a source directory, then mosaics them into strips and saves the results.
+Filters scene DEMs in a source directory, then mosaics them into strips and saves the results.
 Batch work is done in units of strip-pair IDs, as parsed from scene dem filenames (see --stripid argument for how this is parsed).

 positional arguments: